joshuacords/opr/OPR-Riverside-Version.md

 Units with Cover get +1 to Defense against Ranged weapons.
 Cover does not stack.

 #### Fatigued
 When using melee weapons, fatigued units only hit on a roll of 6.
-Fatigue is removed at the Beginnning of each Round.
+Fatigue is removed at the Beginning of each Round.

 #### Move
 Only when a model is moved may it change its position and orientation.